EMAD-2019-Accenture/smart-cart/codebase/backend/README.md

 ### Packaging as jar

-To build the final jar and optimize the ScanAppBackend application for production, run:
+To build the final jar and optimize the SmartCart application for production, run:

     ./mvnw -Pprod clean verify